Government Is Not the Problem. WE ARE.

 The federal government regulates everything from washing machines to toilets, light bulbs to baby cribs and pacifiers, matchboxes to balloons.
 It has swallowed the free market whole and thrown down the gauntlet on individual productivity and prosperity.

 This didn’t happen overnight.
 It happened ever so slowly, and we allowed it.
 To think that 320 million cannot control 435 in the House of Representatives, 100 members of the Senate, a president, and members of the judicial branch can appear mind-numbing.
 If we look at our culture, it is completely understandable.

 In light of this ongoing train wreck, there is hope.
 Just as incrementalism is the death of America, incrementalism can also save America.
 Slowly, but surely, we must return teeth back to this document that is designed to restrain authority and maximize freedom.

 Let’s be clear.
 It is not that we don’t need government.
 It is that government must simply follow the rules.
 Why?
 Because when they follow the rules, tyranny is minimized and freedom is maximized.
 When they disregard the rules, the conditions under which we find ourselves in 2013 is what results.
 Tyranny is on every front, and it is our responsibility to fix it.

-Shane Krauser is a partner with Davis Miles McGuire Gardner, the director of the American Academy for Constitutional Education, and the chief instructor of K-Force Vanguard, and a radio talk show host in Phoenix, Arizona.
+Shane Krauser is a partner with Davis Miles McGuire Gardner, the director of the American Academy for Constitutional Education, the spokesman for www.freedomfires.com, the chief instructor of K-Force Vanguard, and a radio talk show host in Phoenix, Arizona.
 Follow him on twitter: @ShaneKrauser